amix/vimrc/README.md

 Use [msysgit](http://msysgit.github.com/) to checkout the repository and run the installation instructions above.
 No special instructions needed ;-)

+## How to update to latest version?

+Simply just do a git rebase!

+    cd ~/.vim_runtime
+    git pull --rebase

 ## Some screenshots

 Colors when editing a Python file: